quizworks/easy-lms-scss-styleguide/README.md

 ```

 #### ID selectors
-Again **DON'T USE ID SELECTORS!** You and only you will be held responsible for doing it anyway.
+Again **DON'T USE ID SELECTORS!** for styling purposes.
+You and only you will be held responsible for doing it anyway.

 #### Body classes
 Use of body classes should be prevented if at all possible.
-When using a body class is inevitable, apply it like a modifier e.g.
+When using a body class is inevitable, apply it like a modifier (see [BEM](#bem) below) e.g.
 ```css
 .page--pagetype {
   /* ... */